-This article covers the benefits of companion planting, and provides practical suggestions for how to implement companion planting principles in your home garden.
+This article covers the benefits of companion planting and provides practical suggestions for implementing companion planting principles in your home garden.

 Some of the benefits of successful companion planting include: